TWUOnline/ldrs664/_pages/unit-2.md

 <strong>Learning Outcomes</strong>
 When you have completed this unit you should be able to:
-* Articulate a sense of identity as a teacher/facilitator
+1. Articulate a sense of identity as a teacher/facilitator

-<h4>Learning Activity Checklist
+&nbsp;
-Here is a checklist of learning activities you will benefit from in completing this unit.
-You may find it useful for planning your work.</h4>
+<h4>Learning Activity Checklist</h4>
 <ol>
  	<li>Read.
 Brown, B. (2017).
 Chapter 1 Everywhere and Nowhere, Chapter 2 The Quest for True Belonging</li>
  	<li>Watch: Maya Angelou. <a href="http://1http://billmoyers.com/content/conversation-maya-angelou">Interview with Bill Moyers</a></li>